arnaud-j4k08/PicoClockGreenEasy/README.md

     - 3 time display styles: hour:min:sec, hour:min + bar (the bar is a kind of horizontal hourglass to show seconds), hour:min
     - NTP synchronization over Wi-Fi (requires a development environment to set the SSID and password)
     - persistent saving of clock settings to flash memory
-    - "sleep mode" when auto light is enabled that makes the display very dim if the room is dark and no button has been used for a while
     - optional hourly chime activation using the ambient light sensor
+    - sleep mode: when auto light is enabled, this makes the display very dim if the room is dark and no button has been used for a while
+    - next alarm: displays next time and weekday when an alarm will ring, so that the user can quickly check if the alarm was set correctly before sleeping
+    - skip next alarm: e.g. if you woke up before the alarm time or the next day is a national holiday, activate this function and the next alarm (and only this one) will be skipped.
+This is shown by the slow blinking of the "Alarm On" indicator.
     - gradual alarm mode that progressively increases the duration of beeps to wake up gently
-    - "skip next alarm" function: e.g. if you woke up before the alarm time or the next day is a national holiday, activate this function and the next alarm (and only this one) will be skipped.
-This is shown by the slow blinking of the "Alarm On" indicator.

 ## Technical features
 - support for Pico and Pico W